DesignSystemsOSS/eccentrictouch/README.md

 ## Introduction

-Eccentric Touch is a CSS Library which has pre-designed components and CSS Properties which will help you to write less CSS and work more efficiently.
-We are working hard to add as much functionalities as we can.
-This library has CSS Methods for Texts, Headings, Buttons, Headers, Form & Input Elements and much more is going to come.
-We are working everyday to build this project.
-From basic margin and padding properties to Card Components, there much more stuff which is going to come.
-And Let's build it together.
-You can refer the the points described below in order to use this project.
+Eccentric Touch is a CSS Library that includes pre-designed components and CSS Properties to help you write less CSS and work more efficiently.
+We are working hard to add as many functionalities as we can.
+This library contains CSS Methods for Text, Headings, Buttons, Headers, Form & Input Elements, and much more is on the way.
+We are working every day to build this project.
+There's a lot more to come, including standard margin and padding properties as well as Card Components.
+And let us all work together to make it a reality.
+You can use this project by referring to the points described below.

 ## Version Releases